Welcome to the UConn family! We look forward to meeting you and working with you to maintain your health and wellness while at UConn.

 DEADLINE: SEPTEMBER 15

 All UConn students are required to be covered by health insurance.
-By default, most full-time students are billed for and enrolled in the Student Health Insurance Plan.
+By default, most full-time students are billed for and enrolled in the University Health Insurance Plan.
 You may waive out of this enrollment if you are covered by a separate policy through a U.S.-based insurance company that is comparable to the Student Health Insurance Plan.

 If you are covered by a separate policy, please complete the Health Insurance Waiver in the Financials section of your PeopleSoft account.
 (Instructions here.)
 This waiver process must be completed at the start of every academic year.